 "This Columbia Grafonola looks mighty good to me.
 Let's go down town and hear it."

-Phonograph advertising had many themes to choose from to encourage a sale.
-But an important goal in many of the phonograph advertisements was for consumers to visit a dealer and listen.
+Phonograph advertisers had many themes to choose from to encourage the purchase of a phonograph.
+But an important goal in phonograph advertisements was ask consumers to visit a dealer and listen for themselves.
 "Hearing is Believing" said the Columbia ads.

 A 1926 Crescent Phonograph ad offered this explanation: "People make mistakes in choosing phonographs because they do not know how to choose.
 "Ask a dealer to play a Crescent Phonograph side by side with any other instrument that you have in mind.
 Play the same record on each and let your own ear judge which tone sounds best to you."